 Part of the reason it’s taking so long is because there is so much to learn.
 And a larger part of it is because I have a lot of fear associated with the whole thing.

-So I’m taking steps to conquer my fear, because I really, really, really love writing.
+So I’m taking steps to conquer my fear, because I really, really love writing.

 One of the steps to achieving this goal is by writing book reviews.
 Here are a few reasons why I write book reviews (and why I think you should too).

 Reviewing books keeps me reading